ssnaip8e/ssnaip8e/README.md

 - 👀 I’m interested in Sports, music, good books...
 - 🌱 I’m currently learning in HTML/CSS to achieve IT Programming.
 - 💞️ I’m looking to collaborate on in good programming groups and English language clubs.
-- 📫 How to reach me by mail only SSNAIPEROKK@GMAIL.COM
+- 📫 How to reach me by mail only NeKarim@yandex.by

 <!---
 ssnaip8e/ssnaip8e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.